Many small steps

 You don’t have to change everything at once.
 But you can start today.

 👉 Don’t feel like struggling through all the small steps on your own?
 As a Fibro Coach, I will be happy to accompany you.
-Let’s talk about whether my Fibro 1:1 coaching is right for you.
+Let’s talk about whether my Fibro 1:1 Coaching is right for you.